ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 Note: The response is an array that we could have a single device enumerating with multiple biometric options.

 Note: The service should ensure to respond only if the type parameter matches the type of device or the type parameter is a “Biometric Device”.

-The final JSON is Signed with the JSON Web Signature using the “Foundational Trust Module” Identity key, this data is the fundamental identity of the device.
-Every MOSIP compliant device will need the foundational trust module.

 #### Windows/Linux: